wdoganowski/cloud-chronicles/README.md

 As a growing business, we know that expanding our data center is essential.
 However, with the current challenges around silicon availability, turning to cloud-based solutions makes more sense than ever.
 Plus, given how our traffic varies significantly throughout the day and across seasons, we require a scalable (with auto-scaling) solution that can keep up with demand.
 Thankfully, AWS offers capabilities that allow us to monitor the performance of underlying hardware and understand utilization, bottlenecks, and usage patterns.
 These factors are critical to our success in the cloud.

-Please allow us not to disclose the exact plans, which we have, and be a bit abstract here.
+Please allow me not to disclose the exact plans, which we have, and be a bit abstract here.
 It may come out later.

 ## Getting Started with AWS